11 things A-level students wish they'd known

 We're guessing you don't want that to be you.
-We're presuming you'd rather reach A-level results day and think: "Yep, I did really well here, and I deserve it."
+We're presuming you'd rather reach A-level results day and think: "Yep, I did really well, and I deserve it."

-Which is why we asked all the former A-level students in the TSR community to share their advice on getting started.
-What do they wish they'd been told when they were starting their A-levels?
+Which is why we asked the former A-level students in the TSR community to share their advice on getting through sixth form.
+What do they wish they'd been told when they were studying their A-levels?
 Here's what they told us.

 Use the past papers